Monksville’s a special place, you see some

 The True Chronicles

-We were out on the boat by The Sticks and we saw an osprey perched in a tree.
-We didn’t get too too close, but we could see him and he could see us.
-So he jumps and he was flyin’ around us in a big circle, and we watched him put his wings back, looked like a little jet fighter, and all of the sudden, BOOM! right down into the water he goes, talons first.
-You don’t realize how deep into the water they go – he was in the water – and he starts flappin’ his wings, catches air, flies up, and he’s got a two-pound walleye in his claws!
+We were on the boat cruisin’ around by The Sticks and we saw an osprey perched in a tree.
+We didn’t get too close, but we could see him and he could see us.
+So he jumps, takes off, and he was flyin’ around us in a big circle, and we watched him put his wings back – looked like a little jet fighter – and all of the sudden, BOOM! right down into the water he goes, talons first.
+You don’t realize how deep into the water they go, he was in the water, and he starts flappin’ his wings, catches air, flies up, and he’s got a two-pound walleye in his claws!
 So he flies out, comes right back around, and lands right in the same tree, not fifty yards from us.
-We sat there and watched him for an hour, eatin’ that walleye.
-And then he flew away with a full stomach.
+We sat there and watched him for an hour just eatin’ that walleye, and then he flew away with a full stomach.
 That was the day a bird taught me how to fish.

 An Upwards Nod

 I was kayaking up by North Cove on a particularly hot summer afternoon.
 There wasn’t a single cloud in the sky, but the sun sure was shining.
 I was in the zone, you know, paddling along, becoming one with the water, and a sudden movement caught my eye.
 I looked back over my right shoulder and saw a pair of whitetail deer wading knee-deep in the water, cooling themselves off.
 One of them gave me an upwards nod and I returned the gesture – evidently, I wasn’t the only one who thought it was a hot day!

 I was trollin’ in the dark for walleye, it was probably 9:30 at night.
 As I was passing by Dino Island, I saw something moving in the water and thought it was a muskrat.
 When I passed the thing it didn’t go down, which was strange because usually muskrats will go underwater if you get too close.
 A few minutes later I noticed it again and said, “I’m gonna see what the heck that is.”